-The 80-acre Medical Center campus, located less than one mile from downtown Indianapolis, encompasses the Schools of Nursing, Dentistry, and Medicine, with its Division of Allied Health Sciences.
+The 80-acre Medical Center Campus, located less than one mile from downtown Indianapolis, encompasses the Schools of Medicine, Nursing, and Dentistry, and the Division of Allied Health Sciences.
 On this campus are numerous academic and administrative buildings, clinical and research laboratories, residence halls, and the Union Building.
 The Medical Center has extensive hospital facilities, providing students with practical experience in patient care and health education.

-Indiana University at Indianapolis comprises the Medical Center, the Downtown Campus, Graduate School of Social Service, Indiana University Indianapolis Law School, Herron School of Art, and Normal College of the American Gymnastic Union.
+The University's Graduate School of Social Service, Indianapolis Law School, Herron School of Art, and Normal College of the American Gymnastic Union are also located in Indianapolis.